thisismorris/morrisfan/blog_pic/ISSCC_Insights.md

 - Asynchronous design is not ideal

 - The absolute, time reference, clock synchronizes Clk to ensure function completion and order execution steps to achieve that once the signal passes clk, the signal is stable.
 Clk can’t be too fast, **o.w.
-Clk edges subject to delay (skew) and noise (jitter)**
+Clk edges are subject to delay (skew) and noise (jitter)**

 - Provide timing margins to offset worst-case scenarios